-- As highlighted in green, REIT and unlisted real estate returns were highly correlated when illiquid returns are adjusted for reporting lags.
-The correlation is measured as .92.
+The study computed correlations of annual returns among the 12 asset classes.
+The correlation table below summarizes some key correlations between broad equities, REITs, and unlisted real estate.
+As highlighted in green, REIT and unlisted real estate returns were highly correlated when illiquid returns are adjusted for reporting lags.
+The correlation is measured as .84.
 The high correlation is not surprising given the similarities in underlying assets.

 The study also compared volatilities and risk adjusted returns using the Sharpe ratio across asset classes.

 - Two fixed income asset classes had the highest Sharpe ratios reflecting their extremely low volatilities albeit modest returns.

-- Outside of fixed income, REITs had the highest Sharpe ratio measuring .43, reflecting their high returns and just above average volatility.
-Unlisted real estate had a much lower Sharpe ratio measuring .33, reflecting lower returns and comparable volatility to REITs.
+- Outside of fixed income, REITs had the highest Sharpe ratio measuring .41, reflecting their high returns and just above average volatility.
+Unlisted real estate had a much lower Sharpe ratio measuring .30, reflecting lower returns and comparable volatility to REITs.

 - After adjusting for valuation lags, the study found that REITs and unlisted real estate had comparable volatilities.
 REITs and unlisted real estate had the 4th and 6th most volatile net returns with measured volatilities of 19.2% and 18.0% respectively.
 As with correlations, the similarity in volatilities is not surprising given that REITs and unlisted real estate have the same underlying assets.

 - After adjusting for valuation lags, private equity was by far the most volatile asset class.

 The study also compared volatilities and risk-adjusted returns using the Sharpe ratio across real estate ownership styles.
 The data are summarized below.